luccahuguet/yazelix/zellij/README.md

 <br>

 ### Notes
+- I recommend running zellij from your shell (`nu -c "zellij -l welcome"` for nushell).
+  - This way you can load your enviroment variables like EDITOR and HELIX_RUNTIME
 - I recommend using alacritty as your terminal
   - because it's a "dumb" terminal, it has no panes, no tabs.
 This means less keybindings conflicts to worry about, less feature overlap
   - very performant